 Figure 3 – Study 2: Structural equation analysis for the research model

-Note: N =168; * p < .05., ** p < .01.
+Note: N =168; * P < .05., ** P < .01.
 Unstandardized coefficients with standard errors in

 parentheses.
 Observed variables are denoted as squares and latent variables as circles.
 Control variables are not depicted.